1m5/1m5-java/README.md

 * [Wiki](https://en.wikipedia.org/wiki/DNS_spoofing)

 #### I2P
+Does not use DNS.

 #### TOR
+Does not use DNS.

 #### Bluetooth
+Does not use DNS.

 #### WiFi-Direct
+Does not use DNS.

 #### Full Spectrum Radio
+Does not use DNS.

 ##### LiFi
+Does not use DNS.

 #### 1M5
+Does not use DNS.

 ### Brute Force